 A February 2011 survey of private sector employers offers a snapshot of attitudes that suggests the shift away from employer-provided health insurance could be greater than expected.
-(Read more about the survey methodology, which was not intended as a predictive analysis of the impact of the Affordable Care Act.)

 US health care reform sets in motion the largest change in employer-provided health benefits in the post–World War II era.
 While the pace and timing are difficult to predict, McKinsey research points to a radical restructuring of employer-sponsored health benefits following the 2010 passage of the Affordable Care Act.